MaratFaskhiev/outbox-flow/README.md

                     // Use PostgreSQL as an underlying storage .UsePostgres(context.Configuration.GetConnectionString("Postgres")!)
                     // Configure the default pipeline for outbox messages.
-                    // Default route will be used for all destination which are not configured explicitly .SetDefaultRoute(pipeline => pipeline.SendToKafka(producerConfig))
+                    // Default route will be used for all destinations which are not configured explicitly .SetDefaultRoute(pipeline => pipeline.SendToKafka(producerConfig))
             )
         );